Estimated reading time: 4 minutes

 If you only have a few trees to manage, you can quickly and simply do this job with a simple sprayer.
 With more trees to manage, you may want a more mechanised set-up.

 There are so many spray systems available, you can be sure there’s one to suit your size of garden or farm.

 But it can be really hard to figure out which is the best one for your exact situation, and what’s the best balance between budget and value.

 We’re always very much in favour of keeping costs down.
 It’s not worth spending hundreds (or thousands) of dollars on a system that’s too big and sophisticated for your needs.

 On the other hand, you may be able to save yourself many, many hours (and therefore $$) by investing in a sprayer that will do the job you need quickly and efficiently.
-We’ve demystified the whole topic in our short online course Choose the Right Spray Gear.

 The ideal spray system depends on a few things: